 A provider with a specific skill or expertise in the treatment of a particular condition or disease.
-The member is referred to a specialist by their PCP.

 Specialty Hospitals

 Hospitals that treat specific diseases, such as mental illness.

 Specialty Pharmaceuticals

 Biotech drugs, including high-cost infused, injectable, oral and other drugs related to specialty disease categories or other categories.
 BCBSM determines which specific drugs are payable.
 This may include vaccines and chemotherapy drugs used in the treatment of cancer, but excludes injectable insulin.
 Select specialty pharmaceuticals require prior authorization from BCBSM.